Only in cinemas: CBeebies Musical serves up summer fun

 Featuring a star-studded cast - including Justin Fletcher, Maddie Moate, and Andy Day - CBeebies Musical: The Great Ice Cream Hunt promises to add a sprinkling of joy to the holidays.

-Showing in 300 cinemas across the UK, the film is arriving in Buckinghamshire from July 11.
+Showing in 300 cinemas nationwide, the film is arriving in Buckinghamshire from July 11.
 The musical is an original piece that includes song performances that are exclusive to the cinema and the big screen.
 The hour-long special won’t be appearing on the small screens until later this year.

 The musical tale follows Lolly the cow and Pinecone the hedgehog as they investigate the disappearance of ice cream across the land.
 During their adventure, the pair befriend Storyland Rangers at Coconut Cove, learn magical moves at Mermaid Falls and help a stressed-out caterpillar find his voice at the Summer Fruits Festival.
 But when they finally catch up with their prime suspect - the rain-loving Professor Raindrop - things aren’t quite what they seem…